 How much of our preparations do you need to be present for?

 We love these photographs; they’re 100% candid and it’s impossible to have a bad time while cutting loose.
-If you’re of the same opinion, then we’re of course happy to dance the night away with you until that final songs plays.
-But, in general, an hour or so of time is typically a good amount to capture the spirit of the dance floor.
+If you’re of the same opinion, then we’re of course happy to dance the night away with you until that final song plays.
+But, with that said, an hour or so of time is typically a good amount to capture the spirit of the dance floor.

 How much of our dance party needs to be covered?

 High fives!
 We just ask for a signed contract and a deposit of $700.00 to secure your date.
 Quickly thereafter, we’ll plan some engagement portraits, if desired, as well as a few sit-downs to discuss particulars and goings-on.
 We put a significant emphasis on a process that’s enjoyable and personal, so we’ll make sure to have a great time while planning and getting to know each other better.